wooparcel/wooparcel-shipping/parcel-tracker-by-axiongate/README.md

 ## Installation

-1. Upload the `wooparcel-by-axiongate` folder to the `/wp-content/plugins/` directory
+1. Upload the `Parcel Tracker-by-axiongate` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to WooParcel by AxionGate in the admin menu to configure settings
+3. Go to Parcel Tracker by AxionGate in the admin menu to configure settings
 4. Open the AWB List submenu to view recent AWBs and download labels

 ## Requirements